the-expanse/SideQuestWiki/Supported-Devices.md

 ### Supported Devices

-The Oculus Quest is the only fully supported device by SideQuest currently and to use it requires a Computer to install applications and games from SideQuest to the headse.
+The Oculus Quest as a headset is the only fully supported VR device to SideQuest currently and to use it requires a Computer to install applications and games from SideQuest to the headset.
 Both the Oculus GO and Google Cardboard can be used as well but has limitations, SideQuest is NOT an application that is installed onto the Quest device its self.
 The Oculus GO is not entirely properly supported and we can do little to help if you have any issues installing apps to a Oculus GO but there are a few inbuilt systems to accommodate installing GO game APKs.

+### Supported Connecting Devices

+**Mac**
+**Widnows-10
+**Some Linux versions**

-### Non-Supported Devices
+### Non-Supported Connecting Devices

 **Non-supported devices or devices we can not help with are as follows.